We’re here to support you through coronavirus

 We know that this is a very confusing time, so we’ve answered some of your frequently asked travel questions to help make things simpler.

-If you paid with a Halifax debit card and use our Android app, you can now use our handy travel disruption tool within Mobile Banking.
+If you paid with a Halifax debit card, you can now use our handy travel disruption tool within our Mobile Banking app.

 You can do this by logging onto your app then following the below 3 steps: